eaobservatory/hedwig/doc/admin/call.rst

 You can use the proposals page to navigate to any proposal which has been created for this call.
+A summary at the top of this page also indicates how many proposals are in each state.

 .. image:: image/call_proposals.png